andremmfaria/rexis/guides/WritingHeuristicRules.md

 ## Decision fusion: configuring the final verdict

 The baseline pipeline fuses the heuristics score/label with VirusTotal signals to produce a final decision.
-This fusion is configurable via a `decision` section in the same heuristics rules file.
+This fusion is configurable via a `decision` section in the same heuristics rules file (see `DEFAULT_DECISION` in `constants.py`).

 Config keys:
 - `decision.weights`: relative influence of heuristics vs VirusTotal.
 Expected keys: `w_h` and `w_vt` in [0,1].